ktor-doc-jp/ktor-doc-jp/pages/docs/Getting-Started.md

 tags: [overview]
 sidebar: mydoc_sidebar
 permalink: getting-started.html
-summary: Understand the bare minimum of what a Ktor Application is
+summary: Describes the bare minimum of what a Ktor Application is
 ---

 ## Creating a Ktor Application